If you successfully completed the steps in Starting the

 One of the core features of Vault is the ability to read and write arbitrary secrets securely.
 Secrets written to Vault are encrypted and then written to backend storage.
 Therefore, the backend storage mechanism never sees the unencrypted value and doesn't have the means necessary to decrypt it without Vault.

-NOTE: An interactive tutorial is also available to perform the steps described in this guide.
-Click the Show Tutorial button to launch the tutorial.
+NOTE: An interactive tutorial is also available to perform the steps described in this tutorial.
+Click the Show Terminal button to start.

 »Writing a Secret